astronomer/docs/learn/airflow-listeners.md

     apache-airflow-providers-slack==8.4.0
     ```

-3. Add the following environment variable to your Astro project `.env` file to create an [Airflow connection](connections.md) to Slack.
+3. Add the following environment variable to your Astro project `.env` file to create an [Apache Airflow® connection](connections.md) to Slack.
 Make sure to replace `<your-slack-webhook-token>` with your own Slack webhook token in the format of `T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.

     ```text
     AIRFLOW_CONN_SLACK_WEBHOOK_CONN='{